joinpursuit/Pursuit-Core-Web-React-Youtube/README.md

   - [Bootstrap](https://getbootstrap.com/)
     - Or equivalent UI frameworks like SemanticUI / Reactstrap
   - Create-React-App ... **obviously**
-  - Using any thing else will mean your Lab is incomplete
-- Your app **MUST** make use of LocalStorage to implement some of the features
+- Bonus: Make use of LocalStorage to implement some of the features

 ### Required Featues